muraliuppala/CarND-LaneLines-P1/writeup_template.md

 ### Data Processing Pipeline:

-I have developed a processing pipeline that works on a series of individual images, and applied the result to a video stream.
+I have developed a processing pipeline that works on a series of individual images and applied the result to a video stream.
 Implemented the algorithm using Python and OpenCV.

 **Pipeline Architecture:**